RedisLabs/redisraft/docs/Development.md

 ### Jepsen

-See [jepsen/README.md](../jepsen/README.md) for information on using Jepsen to test Redis Raft for linerizability violations.
+See [jepsen/README.md](../jepsen/README.md) for information on using Jepsen to test Redis Raft for linearizability violations.

 General Design
 --------------